mazwat/mazwat.github.io/design-patterns-lm.md

 }
 ```

 Below is the key part of the pattern, it maintains a reference to a Component object and defines an interface that conforms to Component’s interface.
-In the example this will be represented as an Enchantment of the item.
-CLICK Decorator will have a form of abstract class and will have protected constructor
+In the example this will be represented as an `Enchantment` of the item.
+Decorator will have a form of `abstract class` and will have a protected constructor.
 ```c#
 abstract  class  Enchantment : IItem
 {